17

 6

 • I added a test I did with the screenshot provided by Alex for the vertical mirroring.
 I used GIMP to compare the top and the bottom portion of the image and it matched almost exactly.
 What kind of artifacts would you expect from this process?
-Oct 15, 2021 at 5:24
+Commented Oct 15, 2021 at 5:24

 • 2

 @TheMovieMan You might try doing the same with the second video from my answer since it's probably a lot closer to what actually aired.
 The person who remastered the video may have changed it so that the two sides matched better.
 Or it could just be solid German engineering on the original beamsplitters.
-Oct 15, 2021 at 6:33
+Commented Oct 15, 2021 at 6:33

 • From an optics point of view (@TheMovieMan) setting up the vertical mirroring would be a little fiddly but not actually difficult.
 Your testing indicates a tiny imperfection in the vertical alignment - the mirror line is off by a fraction of a line, which is why you see horizontal edges in the diff.
 I assume this is in the original and not in your tests.
 At some point some banding (pinkish lines on the red background) has been introduced, which is why there are so many horizontal lines.